jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Neatness begets order; but from order to taste there is the same difference as from taste to genius, or from love to friendship.
+We love life, not because we are used to living but because we are used to loving.
-- Johann Kaspar Lavater
+- Friedrich Nietzsche

-Updated on: [11/17/2023]
+Updated on: [11/18/2023]
 <!-- #quoteEnd -->
 </pre>